-Labs start the week of January 10, 2021 with an introduction and calculus review.
-All the sessions will be held via a BBB session available on the Brightspace website.
+Labs and tutorials start the week of January 9, 2023 with an introduction and calculus review.
 It is imperative that all students attend the first lab session!
-You may attend only the section that you are registered in.
-All changes (e.g. exemptions) must be arranged with the Lab Coordinator, Mr. Jesse Lock at the start of term.
+You can attend only the section that you are registered in.
+All the changes (e.g. exemptions) must be arranged with the Lab Coordinator, Mr. Jesse Lock at the start of term.
 Students who might be exempt from the Lab (if they are repeating the course, for example) must contact the Lab Coordinator.
-You are not automatically given a lab exemption - you must apply for it no later than January 28th.
+You are not automatically given a lab exemption - you must apply for it no later than January 27th.
 Lab exemptions will be considered on a case-by-case basis at the discretion of the Lab Coordinator.

-The grade for every lab will be based on a quiz (10%) and a report (90%).
-All lab work (reports and quizzes) count towards your total lab grade for the course.
+The grade for every lab will be based on an in-class lab write-up.
+All lab work (write-ups) counts towards your total lab grade for the course.
 No grade will be dropped.
+All lab write-ups must be completed and submitted by the end of each lab session.
+No lab work will be accepted for grading outside of the lab.